 In Silico Mutagenicity Prediction

-The International Conference on Harmonization (ICH) M7 guidelines for the assessment and control of DNA reactive (mutagenic) impurities in pharmaceuticals allows for the consideration of in silico predictions in place of in vitro studies.
+The International Conference on Harmonization (ICH) M7 guidelines for the assessment and control of DNA-reactive (mutagenic) impurities in pharmaceuticals allows for the consideration of in silico predictions in place of in vitro studies.
 This represents a significant advance in the acceptance of Quantitative Structure-active Relationship (Q)SAR models.
-Two (Q)SAR prediction methodologies that complement each other should be applied for predicting the outcome of a bacterial mutagenicity assay.
-One methodology should be expert rule-based and the second methodology should be statistical-based.

-Phototoxicity is defined as a toxic response elicited by topically or systemically administered photoreactive chemicals after the exposure of the body to environmental light.
-The 3T3 Neutral Red Uptake (NRU) Phototoxicity (PT) assay is an established in vitro assay used to evaluate the potential phototoxicity of a test article.
-Since recommended by European Medical Agency (EMA) and International Conference on Harmonization (ICH) guidances, the 3T3 NRU-PT assay has been used quite extensively in the pharmaceutical industry.
+Phototoxicity is defined as a toxic response elicited by topically or systemically administered photoreactive chemicals after the body’s exposure to environmental light.
+Recommended by European Medical Agency (EMA) and ICH guidelines, the 3T3 Neutral Red Uptake (NRU) Phototoxicity (PT) assay is an established in vitro assay used extensively in the pharmaceutical industry.

 GLP or Non-GLP In Vitro Phototoxicity Assay